xeokit/sdk/packages/website/docs/assets/tutorials/author-scenemodel-lines-points-overlays.md

 - `PointsPrimitive` draws one point per position.
 Point geometry does not need indices.
 - `SceneObject` is still the interaction boundary.
-Lines and points can be pickable, visible, highlighted, x-rayed, colorized and grouped into layers.
+Lines and points can be pickable, visible, placed in style bins, colorized and grouped into layers.
 - `SceneObject.clippable: false` is useful for annotations and tool overlays that should remain visible when section planes cut the model.